 Diamond rings aren’t just for engagements.
-Go vintage for your wedding band with this platinum ring encrusted with sparkling round diamonds and a marquise motif finished with milgrain detailing.
-A more modern twist can be seen in this wedding ring of intertwined bands, one of band of solid platinum and the other of micropavé set diamonds.
+Go vintage for your wedding band with this platinum ring encrusted with sparkling round diamonds from Blue Nile and a marquise motif finished with milgrain detailing.
+A more modern twist can be seen in this wedding ring of intertwined bands from Blue Nile, one of band of solid platinum and the other of micropavé set diamonds.

-For necklaces, let’s go straight to extraordinary, starting with this diamond pendant that features a white pear-shaped diamond surrounded by a single row of pavé diamonds and a yellow cushion-cut diamond drop.
-Or add this 18k white gold necklace to your own crown jewel collection with its 115 brilliant round diamonds.
+For necklaces, let’s go straight to extraordinary: this diamond pendant from Blue Nile features a white pear-shaped diamond surrounded by a single row of pavé diamonds and a yellow cushion-cut diamond drop.

-Diamonds can look even better when paired with other gems, such as these pear-shaped sapphire earrings framed by a scintillating double halo of pavé diamonds set in 18k white gold or these drop earrings featuring emeralds and brilliant round diamonds pavé set in 18k white gold.
+Diamonds can look even better when paired with other gems, such as these pear-shaped sapphire earrings from Blue Nile framed by a scintillating double halo of pavé diamonds set in 18k white gold.
+Give yourself a regal look!

 And bracelets?
-One of our favorites is this understated but elegant 14k white gold bangle with seven stationed diamonds.
+One of our favorites is this understated but elegant 14k white gold bangle from Blue Nile with seven stationed diamonds.

-As you start shopping for diamonds, keep in mind the 4 C’s: cut, color, clarity and carat.
-The cut is what makes the diamond most eye-catching.
-As noted earlier, color comes in a vast range, with true colorless gems being quite rare.
+As you start shopping, keep in mind the diamond’s 4 C’s: cut, color, clarity and carat.
+The diamond cut is what makes all the sparkle and bling.
+As noted earlier, color grading in a diamond comes in a vast range, with true colorless gems being quite rare.
 Clarity refers to how “clean” the stone is on the inside; most diamonds have inclusions or blemishes, but these are usually invisible to the naked eye.
 Carat simply refers to the weight of the gemstone, with one carat equal to one-fifth of a gram.

 Whether looking to pledge your unwavering love to a partner or commemorate a special moment, diamonds are, and will remain forever an ideal gemstone to give as a gift.